What is a Virtual Office?

 Not every professional needs a virtual office, and not every professional needs one all the time, but a virtual office can certainly benefit those who use them, especially professionals whose work schedule is non-standard.
 Here are the usual suspects:

 Frequently their work takes them outside the office, whether to the courthouse or to the home of clients.
 Still, they need a real business address, someone to answer phones and schedule appointments, and occasionally a professional location to meet with clients and those involved with their cases.
+For more benefits on how a virtual office benefits legal professionals, learn more here.

 • Freelancers and Solopreneurs:

 At least half the job of consulting is looking like you know what you’re doing, and lacking a professional address can damage that image.
-That’s why consultants often need the legitimacy of a downtown address to lend credibility to their practice.
+That’s why consultants often need the legitimacy of a downtown business address to lend credibility to their practice.
 Rather than spend the majority of their profits on a lease, however, a virtual office can give them what they need for a fraction of the cost.

 If you think a virtual office might be a good fit for your business, or if you’d like to learn more about how a virtual office can help your business grow, feel free to talk to our team at Davinci Virtual to learn more.